11 Tips for Executive Networking with Business School Alumni

 Just as organisations have internal culture, every business school and even programme has its own specific environment.
 What is it?
 Will you fit or will you be challenged?
 What is it that you prefer and what will work out best for your personal development and career goals?

-Those who have lived in the business school environment for a year or two can best explain how it feels there; whether it is a collaborative or a competitive environment, communication is formal or friendly, etc.
+Those who have lived in the business school environment for a year or two can best describe what it feels like day to day – whether the culture is collaborative or competitive, whether communication between students and faculty is formal or informal, and how that shapes the overall learning experience.

 #8.
 Find out how peers and faculty interact